Language-Research-Technology/ldaca-website/content/posts/arkisto-stack-or-2023/index.md

 - Each repository only needs an authoritative list of licenses and trusted license management systems to be able to serve the data.
 - License management is handled by a dedicated system that can deal with application and invitation workflows to grant licenses (including simple self-serve click-through license agreements)

 Note that our work is also informed by the [CARE principles for Indigenous data Governance (Collective benefit, Authority to control, Responsibility, Ethics)](https://www.gida-global.org/care) which frame the way FAIR protocols are implemented.
+Again, see the [LangArc workshop write-up](https://digital.library.unt.edu/ark:/67531/metadc2114304/).

 </section>